shanayamalik/portfolio/README.md

 # Shanaya Malik's Portfolio

-Welcome to my personal portfolio repository!
-This repository contains the source code and for my online portfolio, highlighting the projects I've worked on, the skills I've acquired, and my experiences in the field.
+Welcome to my personal portfolio's repository!
+This repository contains the source code for my portfolio, highlighting the projects I've worked on, the skills I've acquired, and my experiences in the software field.

 ## Table of Contents